cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 $ ./myprojectd init --chain-id stone-age --staking-bond-denom nstone
 ```

-This creates a large genesis file with default values mirrored from the Cosmos Hub.
+This creates a large genesis file with default values of the Cosmos SDK.

 <HighlightBox type="remember">